Corinth voters end decades-long ban on alcohol sales, except on Sundays

 Corinth wasn’t the only town to vote on its liquor laws Tuesday.

-Hartford residents voted whether to allow liquor sales and consumption, which will decide whether a local winery can sell its products and open a tasting room.
+Hartford residents in western Maine voted to allow licensed businesses to sell liquor, beer and wine to be consumed on the premises every day of the week, which will permit a local winery to sell its products and open a tasting room.

 The winery’s owners told Maine Public they intended to do so, but discovered Hartford was a dry town when applying for state and local liquor licenses.